CS2-3-Shamrock18-19/Commerce/README-Payment.md

 -  updateBalance() method which increases you balance according to the interest rate.

 ### abstract class Mobile
+This class is similar to the card class but it has different information to keep track of:  The payName will be set later, could be Google Pay or Apple Pay.
+Instead of a user name it only has a phone number, but there is still a card.

+-  payName: string;
+-  phoneNumber: string;
+-  cardNumber: string;
+-  code : string;
+-  constructor(info: ICardInfo, pn: string)
+-  pay(amount: number) : IPayment method as described in the abstract card class.
+-  static makePhoneNumber() : string

+To create a random phoneNumber make a random 9 digit number.
+I would suggest subtracting from 1,000,000,000, but make sure you do not subtract too far.
+Then turn it into a string, then slice it up with the substring method to make something like 2349583458 ---> (234)958-3458.
+Use the static method inside the constructor.

 ### class GooglePay extends Mobile
+Essentially the only difference is to use the correct payName in the constructor and to execute method with the right pay type.

 ### class ApplePay extends Mobile
+Essentially the only difference is to use the correct payName in the constructor and to execute method with the right pay type.